hirusha-adi/tab-spoofing/react-js/README.md

      export default App;
      ```
-    - Import and place the `<TabSpoofer />` only in the pages where you want this to happen.
-    - If you want this for the whole website, consider placing it in `main.jsx`.
-Refer to the example with ReactJS + Vite for additional information.
+   - If you want the spoofing to be applied across the entire site, consider adding it to `main.jsx` so that it’s included globally.
+Check out the example with **ReactJS + Vite** if you need more guidance.

-3. Add the Default Favicon:
+3. **Set Up the Default Favicon:**
-   - Make sure your React app has a default favicon by placing a favicon in the `public` folder and modifying the `index.html` file accordingly.
+   - Make sure your React app has a default favicon by placing your favicon in the `public` folder.
+Then, update the `index.html` file to reference it:
      ```html
      <link rel="icon" href="/favicon.ico" />
      ```

-4. Customize the Spoofing Options:
+4. **Customize the Spoofing Options:**
-   - Open the `TabSpoofer.jsx` file and locate the `spoofOptions` array to add, remove, or modify the spoofing sites as needed:
+   - Open the `TabSpoofer.jsx` file, and you’ll find the `spoofOptions` array.
+This is where you can add or remove websites for spoofing.
+For example, to add a new site:
      ```js
      { title: "New Website", icon: "https://example.com/favicon.ico" }
      ```

-5. Run Your React App:
+5. **Run Your React App:**
-   - Start your React app as usual.
+   - Start your app as usual, and you’re good to go!
-   - When you navigate away from the tab, the tab title and favicon will randomly change to one of the spoofing options.
+   - Whenever you switch away from the tab, the title and favicon will change to one of the spoofing options at random.
+When you come back, it will return to the original tab title and icon.